AshleyBushCoding/GitFollowers/README.md

 A user that will return a full list regardless of follower size: http://127.0.0.1:5000/api/v1/resources/followers?id=jskeet&maxFollowers=5
   - Will produce the full tree, shows code can handle it

-Repeated calls to trigger the IP block: http://127.0.0.1:5000/api/v1/resources/followers?id=jskeet&maxFollowers=5 done 2-3 times
+Repeated calls to trigger the IP block: http://127.0.0.1:5000/api/v1/resources/followers?id=jskeet&maxFollowers=5
+  - Do this two or three times
-  -Will display error message
+  - Will display error message
-  -NOTE tester will be prevented from testing at this point for ~ 1 hr!!!
+  - NOTE tester will be prevented from testing at this point for ~ 1 hr!!!

 #####################################################################################################################################